Carson's

-Carson Pirie Scott & Co. (also known as Carson's) is an American department store that was founded in 1854, which grew to over 50 locations, primarily in the Midwestern United States.
+Carson Pirie Scott & Co. (also known as Carson's) was an American department store that was founded in 1854, which grew to over 50 locations, primarily in the Midwestern United States.
 It was sold to the holding company of Bon-Ton in 2006, but still operated under the Carson name.
 The entire Bon-Ton collection of stores, including Carson's, went into bankruptcy and closed in 2018.
 Bon-Ton's intellectual property was quickly sold while in bankruptcy, and the new owners reopened shortly afterwards as a BrandX virtual retailer.

 History

 Origins: Carson and Pirie

 The chain began in 1854 when Samuel Carson and John Thomas Pirie first clerked in the Murray's dry goods store in Peru, Illinois, then opened their own store in LaSalle, followed by one in Amboy.
 In 1871, the Great Chicago Fire destroyed 60% of the store's stock.

 Origins: Scott

 John Edwin Scott operated a dry goods store in Ottawa, Illinois.
 He later moved up to Chicago and became the first partner of Carson and Pirie in the ownership of a dry goods store which became known as Carson Pirie Scott & Co.
 Two of Scott's sons, Robert L. and Frederick H., were members of the department store firm.